Cody Bellinger Preview, Player Props: Cubs vs. Royals

-Cody Bellinger -- hitting .400 in his past 10 games -- will be in action for the Chicago Cubs versus the Kansas City Royals, with Cole Ragans on the hill, on August 18 at 2:20 PM ET.
+Cody Bellinger -- hitting .324 with three doubles, two home runs, three walks and seven RBI in his past 10 games -- will be in action for the Chicago Cubs versus the Kansas City Royals, with Brady Singer on the mound, on August 19 at 2:20 PM ET.

-In his most recent game, he had two hits (going 2-for-4 with a double) against the White Sox.
+He had a hitless showing in his last game (0-for-5) against the Royals.

 Cody Bellinger Game Info & Props vs. the Royals